November 13, 2013

 Please note that The HSUS discourages transportation of animals in the cargo hold of planes.
 You should carefully consider whether taking your animal to another country is in the best interest of your pet.

 If a family member or good friend can care for your pet while you are gone, you might decide to spare your pet the undue stress and risk which air travel for animals creates.
 You may also wish to consider finding a foster home with a humane/rescue group in your area which can care for your pet temporarily.
 If you choose this option, form a written agreement with the group stating how long you will be gone, who should be contacted in an emergency, etc.

-Although pets may travel freely throughout the U.S. as long as they have proper documentation, Hawaii requires a 30- or 120-day quarantine for all dogs and cats.
+Although pets may travel freely throughout the continental U.S. as long as they have proper documentation, Hawaii requires a 30- or 120-day quarantine for all dogs and cats.
 Hawaii's quarantine regulations vary by species, so check prior to travel.

 If you and your pet are traveling to Mexico, you must carry a health certificate prepared by your veterinarian within two weeks of the day you cross the border.
-The certificate must include a description of your pet, the lot number of the rabies vaccine used, indication of distemper vaccination, and a veterinarian's statement that the animal is free from infectious or contagious disease.
+The certificate must include a description of your pet, the lot number of the rabies vaccine used, indication of distemper vaccination, and a veterinarian's statement that your pet is free from infectious or contagious disease.
 This certificate must be stamped by an office of the U.S. Department of Agriculture.
 There is a fee for this stamp.

 Bringing your pet back to the continental U.S.

 The USDA has a policy that all dogs imported from screwworm-affected countries into the U.S. must have a statement on the import health certificate that states specifically that the dog has been checked for and found to be negative for screwworm.
 The certificate must be issued within five days (most airlines require that the certificate be issued within 10 days of travel).
 For more information and to see which countries are affected by screwworm, visit The USDA's website.